In the unlikely event that you might not already hear this, AWS Lambda is Amazon’s answer to serverless computing.

 The theory behind serverless computer services is, as it sounds, to create a network for a variety of purposes while bypassing the need to have and maintain expensive servers.

 With AWS Lambda, you are at top of the class in serverless computing.
 The setup and management is a breeze.
 You only need to code the functions you desire, configure them how you wish, and then deploy them.
-Check this article to learn more about Lamdas
+Keep reading this article to learn more about Lamdas.

 What you might not know